Last Updated May 18, 2022

 There are plenty of agencies and packages available to assist you with the MM2H visa.
 Although they know their way around the Malaysian government and the visa application process, they are not lawyers.
 These agents are merely professionals approved by the Ministry of Tourism and Culture to help foreigners apply for the MM2H visa.

 Different agents charge different fees.
-You can expect to pay about 8,000 MR – 10,000 MR ($1,900 – $2,4000) for an agent.
-If you are familiar with the process and the Malaysian government offices, you can skip the agent and apply directly online.
+You can expect to pay about 8,000 MR – 10,000 MR ($1,900–$2,4000) for an agent.
+If you are familiar with the process and the Malaysian government offices, you can skip the agent and apply online directly.
 The online application or eVisa process only became available recently.

 In 2018, the Immigration Department of Malaysia introduced electronic letters for approved MM2H applicants.
 They hoped to simplify the application process for foreign nationals.
-The eVAL (Electronic Visa Approval Letter) makes it easier for applicants to obtain their visas.
+The eVAL makes it easier for applicants to obtain their visas.

 Furthermore, this online service has an application monitoring program, which allows applicants to receive notifications about missing documents.
 With rising application numbers, this online service was the government’s solution to help reduce and locally delegate some of the work.

 Once you arrive in Malaysia, the first thing you ought to do is set up your fixed deposit account.
-Once you have done that, you need to submit a Fixed Deposit Certificate to the MM2H Center.
+Once you have that done, you need to submit a Fixed Deposit Certificate to the MM2H Center.

 Aside from setting up your bank account and depositing your Malaysian ringgit, you’ll need to consider medical coverage.
 The Malaysian government requires that both you and your dependents have health insurance.
 You are allowed to purchase any coverage, as long as it is valid in Malaysia.
 After you have done that, you’ll need to submit the appropriate documentation to the MM2H Center.